google/cel-go/ext/README.md

 CEL extensions are a related set of constants, functions, macros, or other features which may not be covered by the core CEL spec.

+## Bindings

+Returns a cel.EnvOption to configure support for local variable bindings in expressions.

+# Cel.Bind

+Binds a simple identifier to an initialization expression which may be used in a subsequenct result expression.
+Bindings may also be nested within each other.

+    cel.bind(<varName>, <initExpr>, <resultExpr>)

+Examples:

+    cel.bind(a, 'hello',
+     cel.bind(b, 'world', a + b + b + a)) // "helloworldworldhello"

+    // Avoid a list allocation within the exists comprehension. cel.bind(valid_values, [a, b, c],
+     [d, e, f].exists(elem, elem in valid_values))

+Local bindings are not guaranteed to be evaluated before use.

 ## Encoders

 Encoding utilies for marshalling data into standardized representations.